Rhyce Shaw: North Melbourne (2019–20)

 Shaw's first full season coaching the club was 2020, a season which was heavily disrupted by the COVID-19 pandemic and saw the club relocated to south-east Queensland for most of the season.
 The club's performances were weak under Shaw, with a 3–14 record resulting in a second-last placing.
 Following the season, Shaw stepped away from the club for personal reasons, before officially resigning from his position as senior coach of North Melbourne on 22 October 2020 after only one season.
 Shaw was then replaced by David Noble as senior coach of North Melbourne.

-Gold Coast Suns
+Gold Coast Suns (2021–present)

 On January 4, 2021, Rhyce joined Gold Coast Suns as an assistant coach in the role of Head of Development ahead of the 2021 season.

+AFL Women's head coach (2025–present)

+On January 22, 2025, Shaw was named senior coach of the Suns' AFL Women's team.
+The hiring made Shaw the first coach to hold full-time senior positions in both AFL and AFLW.

 Personal life

 Rhyce is the son of former Collingwood captain Ray Shaw, and brother of Heath.
 He is also the nephew of premiership captain and Norm Smith Medallist, Tony Shaw and former Collingwood player Neville Shaw.
 His cousin, Brayden (son of Tony) was drafted to Collingwood, but failed to play a game before being delisted in 2005.